keithlegg/confusion_36d/README.md

+# Octant CNC

-# confusion 36d
+(formerly confusion 36d)

 THIS IS VERY MUCH A WORK IN PROGRESS.
-DO NOT USE IT TO RUN A DANGEROUS MACHINE.

-TO QUOTE THE LINUXCNC PEOPLE:
+Not ready to run anything yet.
+Soon, hopefully.

+To Quote the Linuxcnc people:
 <br>
 ## DISCLAIMER

 <br>